A long history of God's faithfulness

 The second church building was completed in the spring of 1813.
 The third and present building was occupied on April 7, 1849.
 The education building was completed and dedicated in 1973 and the Brown-Fulton Building, a fellowship hall and classrooms shared with Zion Christian Academy, was opened in October 1991.

 There has been a worshipping church on this site, without interruption, through the Civil War and the major wars of this century, from 1807 until present day.
 Zion was among the first churches to leave the liberal Presbyterian Church to join the newly-formed conservative Presbyterian Church in America in 1973.
 Franklin Fulton attended the first General Assembly of the PCA in Birmingham, Alabama, in 1973.
-Zion is also the "mother church" of several Presbyterian churches.
-Among them are College Hill Church, College Hill, Mississippi; Zion Church, Milam, Texas; and Concord Church, Akron, Alabama.
+Zion is also a mother church of several Presbyterian churches.
+Among them are College Hill Church, College Hill, Mississippi; Zion Church, Milam, Texas; Concord Church, Akron, Alabama; and Spring Hill Presbyterian, Spring Hill, TN.

 Zion continues its outward look.
-Today, 45-50% of all funds are dedicated to benevolences and missions.
+Today, roughly 30% of all funds are dedicated to benevolences and missions.
 May God be praised for the mercy He has shown this church.
 May God be honored in our faithful stewardship of His word and the property He has entrusted to us.